the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-one/index.md

 */
 ~~~~~~~

 Anyway, I will use comments throughout this book to annotate code for you.
-However, while reading this book and coding alogn, you should use comments for learning purposes (e.g. adding explanations, showing alternatives from the book, linking to external URLs as explanations).
+However, while reading this book and coding along, you should use comments for learning purposes (e.g. adding explanations, showing alternatives from the book, linking to external URLs as explanations).
 Once you are working with other developers on an application, you will most likely see comments when things are not sufficently self-descriptive (e.g. variable names) and need further explanation.

 ### Debugging